J-Baxter/AIV_2344bEpizooticReassortment/README.md

 We fitted three statistical models to quantify patterns of reassortant emergence across continents and to understand the drivers of reassortant spatial diffusion.
-All models are located within the [statistical_models](scripts/statistical_models/) sub directory.\\
+All models are located within the [statistical_models](scripts/statistical_models/) sub directory.

-Briefly, the 'number of reassortants model' is a mixture model comprising a zero-inflated Poisson process and a binomial 'filter' process; the 'reassortant class model' is an ordinal model, assuming a cumulative distribution; and the 'diffusion model' is a log-gamma regression.
+Briefly, the 'number of reassortants model' is a mixture model comprising a zero-inflated Poisson process and a Binomial 'filter' process; the 'reassortant class model' is an ordinal model, assuming a cumulative distribution; and the 'diffusion model' is a log-gamma regression.
 The
 'number of reassortants model' was fitted using Stan via rStan, and the remainder were